Calculators

 The calculator uses your body weight to determine calories and macros.

 However, you can obtain superior results by using your body fat percentage.
-The calculator allows you to choose which method: Normal for body weight, Lean Mass for fat percentage.
+The calculator allows you to choose which method:

 When to choose the Lean Mass Formula